mclilian/Front-End-Final-Project/README.md

 Provide access to the resources of Cuba Support Ministry through the web in a very interactive and simple way.

-How to viwe de website:
+How to view de website:
 Run index.html